xvila/dsp/03-command_line.md

 * cp dir/file.txt dir2/file.txt: copies file to new directory
 * grep: allows you to search files that contain a pattern
 * cat: prints file contents to standard output
+* >: redirects standard output to a file
+* >>: appends standard output to a file
+* |: pipe standard output from left command as standard input on right command
+* sort: takes standard output and sorts alphabetically
+* uniq: filters out adjacent duplicate lines of text.
+Should call sort first to ensure removal of duplicates
+* grep -i: makes searches case insensitive
+* grep -R: Recursive search through all files in a directory

 ---